richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 For Raspberry Pi requirements, its best to format the USB SSD using ext4 formatting.

-Raspberry Pi headless operating system is very minimal and therefore doesnt automatically mount any attached USB hard drives, you need to configure it as follows.
+Raspberry Pi headless operating system is very minimal and therefore doesnt automatically mount any attached USB hard drives right out of the box, so you need to configure auto mount as follows:

 Insert the USB SSD into the Raspberry Pi USB port and identify the USB SSD ID: